 Soccer Recertification is available to those coaches who have been previously certified in the Sport of Soccer.
-If you have not been to a coach's certification class in soccer you do not qualify to re-certify.
+If you have not been to a coach’s certification class in athletics you do not qualify to re-certify.
 To Re-certify, a coach must make sure that the Volunteer application and protective behaviors training is up to date.
-You can check the list by clicking here.
-You cannot re-certify without an up to date volunteer application and protective behaviors class.
+Please check the Certified Coaches List found on the Coach’s Corner page.
+Re-certification is not valid without an up to date volunteer application, protective behaviors class and concussion awareness.

 Special Olympics Soccer is available to all persons age 8 and above, having been identified by an agency or professional as having an Intellectual disability, or a closely related disability which means having functional limitations in both general learning and in adaptive skills ( such as recreation, work, independent living, self-direction, or self-care), and having registered to participate in Special Olympics.

 The Application for Participation in Special Olympics is commonly referred to as the Medical Release.
 This form is good for a specific 3 year period.
 The dates of the forms effectiveness is printed on the top center of the form.
 It is only good for this time period.
 Example – September 1, 2010 through August 31, 2013.
 Coaches should make copies of this form after completing all information.
 Please do not leave off any information.
 IF there is information that does not apply please write does not apply in that space.
 This form must be signed by a Physician, Physician’s assistant, Nurse Practioner or a Clinical Nurse Specialist.
 It must also be signed by either an adult athlete ( with witness signature) or a Parent/ Guardian.
 Athletes will not be able to train or compete without the release.
 Coaches should have a copy of the medical release with them any time they have an athlete with them.
 Coaches are also responsible for updating the forms whenever a change has taken place, such as, medicine changes.